Carol Lin: Early life

+Lin, after graduating from Los Angeles John Marshall High School in 1986, earned a bachelor's degree in history from the University of California, Los Angeles.

 Career

 Early in her career, Lin served as a weekend news anchor for KTTV in Los Angeles where she worked in the Special Undercover Investigations Unit.
-She started her reporting career at the Washington, D.C., bureau of CONUS Communications, where she covered the Reagan presidency.
+She started her reporting career at the Washington, D.C., bureau of CONUS Communications, where she covered the presidency of Ronald Reagan.

 ABC News

 In the 1990s, Lin reported for ABC News, where she served as a national correspondent and substitute anchor for Good Morning America and also reported for World News Tonight with Peter Jennings.
 While with ABC News, Lin's major stories included national reports on the Montana Freeman standoff, the Unabomber arrest, the North Dakota floods, and the JonBenet Ramsey murder case.

 CNN

 From 1998 to December 30, 2006, Lin served as a news anchor and correspondent for CNN and was based in the network's worldwide headquarters in Atlanta, Georgia.
 During her time at CNN, Lin anchored several news programs, including CNN Early Edition, CNN Live at Daybreak, the weekend editions of CNN Newsroom, and the former news-magazine program CNN NewsStand.
 She covered several major news stories during this time, including the impeachment trial of President Bill Clinton, the 1999 shootings at Columbine High School, the fall of the Taliban in Afghanistan in 2001, and the 2002 rescue of nine miners in Somerset, Pennsylvania, who were trapped for 77 hours.

 Lin reported live from New York City's Times Square as part of CNN's worldwide Millennium night coverage on New Year's Eve, December 31, 1999.

 She played an integral role in CNN's Election 2000 coverage, anchoring live from the New Hampshire Primary, and from the Democratic Convention from the Staples Center in Los Angeles.
 Lin also interviewed many of the key players during the Florida vote recount, including Florida Governor Jeb Bush.

 Lin traveled the world to report on numerous breaking news stories for CNN, including the rebuilding of Kosovo.
 She also traveled to Jerusalem during the siege of Bethlehem to cover tensions between Israel and the Palestinian territories.